SCHEDULE OF EVENTS

 • Location:Tri-County Fairgrounds

 Support small businesses!
 Ask gear experts questions (aka our sponsors)!
 Win a giveaway, do a craft, relax!
-Find new-to-you faves at the Foxy Friends Gear Swap, mend your old faves at the Garment + Gear Glow Up Station, and don’t forget to get flashy at the Sparkle Station!
+Find new-to-you faves at the Foxy Friends Gear Swap, drop by the Garment + Gear Glow Up Station, and don’t forget to get flashy at the Sparkle Station!

 • Location:Tri-County Fairgrounds